-The appearance of your cellulite will greatly depend on the skills of your cosmetic practitioner or plastic surgeon and the liposuction techniques used.
+The appearance of your cellulite will greatly depend on the skills of your cosmetic practitioner or liposuction specialist and the liposuction techniques used.
 One of the undesirable side effects of traditional liposuction methods is skin irregularities like dimpling, unevenness or unwanted pockets of fat which can actually worsen the appearance of your cellulite.
 This is one reason why we prefer the gentler technique of Vaser Liposuction.

 What will happen to my skin after liposuction?